-The data in any Channel can be exported as a .CSV (comma separated values, a.k.a. comma delimited) file, compatible with Excel.
-The output table is completely graph-able and reportable:
+The data in any Channel can be exported as a .CSV file, compatible with Excel.
+The output table is can be used to generate graphs and reports:

 This saves the user significant time in having to manually apply a SUM formula in Excel.
 The resultant table turns out to be exactly the same: